leedrake5/Russia-Ukraine/5b_summer_2023_offensive_zap.md

 # Lost Equipment Locations
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Maps/orkhiv_all.jpg?)
+Along the Tokmak axis, the Russia:Ukraine disparity is largest, with Ukraine's losses far outpacing Russia's.
+Note that this analsis is restricted only to losses with known coordinates.
+Note however that even given the disparity, far more losses happen south of the contact area, suggesiting a major difference in deep stike capabilities.

 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Maps/vn_all.jpg?)
+The Velyka Novosilka axis is in less strategically valuable terrain, but here Russian losses outpace Ukrainian ones only slightly.
+Note again the comparion in deep strike capabilities, with Russian losses occuring far south of the line of contact.

 # Raw Equipment Losses
 "Raw" refers to a specific type of vehicle, such as a tank or armored personnel carrier